mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 Both ActiveRecord and DataMapper have a concept called Validations, which is ultimately a set of callbacks which fire right before an object gets saved out to our persistence layer and interrupt things when it detects something awry.
-To use them in datamapper, all we have to do is require the gem dm-validations.
+To use them in DataMapper, all we have to do is require the gem dm-validations.

     require 'dm-validations'